loi-ng/Articles/strategist/BCG_Data_Science_&_Advanced_Analytics.md

 Sub-Task 2:

 Perform some exploratory data analysis.
 Look into the data types, data statistics, and identify any missing data or null values, and how often they appear in the data.
 Visualize specific parameters as well as variable distributions.

 4
 Resources to help you with the task

-Task Description and Description of Fields in the Dataset Click to download file →
-Training Data CSV
+Task Description and Description of Fields in the Dataset Training Data CSV
-Click to download file →
 Training Data History CSV
-Click to download file →
 Training Data Output
-Click to download file →

 We recognise that these tasks are challenging and that there are undoubtedly phrases and terminology you may not have heard before – don’t worry!
 We have tried to make this experience as true to life as possible and therefore our ask is that you attempt to seek out independent sources of information and do your own research, as required, to help guide you through the tasks.

-5
-Submit your work
-You may only credit this task to your CV if you make a genuine attempt at the work.
-You may resubmit work, iterate upon and reattempt work as many times as you want.

-Click here to submit your work
-You will be sent to the submission upload page.
-You may resubmit work, iterate upon, and reattempt work as many times as you want.
-Your Incomplete Deliverables:
-Click to revisit them and update them instead of starting a new submission

-6
-Unlock the model work
-Download an example of work done at BCG in this topic.
-Submit an attempt at work first before this unlocks.

 Task 3
 Feature Engineering

-Uncovering signals within data watch video instructions
+Uncovering signals within data
-Watch video instructions
-Get background info and context
-Get background info and context
-Get details for your task
-Get details for your task
-View resources to help you learn
-View resources to help you learn
-Submit your work on this page
-Submit your work on this page
-Unlock model work
-Unlock the model work

 1
 Get your instructions from your supervisor
 Watch this video and hear about your task.

-Optional: Employment Preferences
-What kind of employment opportunities are you looking for?

-    Pre-internship
-    Internships / Vacation schemes
-    Full time

-This helps companies on Forage reach out to you for the right roles.
 2
 Here is the background information on your task